Riqky/portfolio/_pages/whid.md

 ### The shell

 First, we need our shell.
-This will be an executable written in `dotnet core 3.1` ([source](https://www.puckiestyle.nl/c-simple-reverse-shell/)):
+This will be an executable written in `dotNet core 3.1` ([source](https://www.puckiestyle.nl/c-simple-reverse-shell/)):

 ```C#
 using System;